SMTG-Bham/sumo/README.rst

 Usage
 -----

-Primarily, vaspy is intended to be used via the command-line, however, a fully-documented python API is also provided.
+Primarily, sumo is intended to be used via the command-line, however, a fully-documented python API is also provided.
 The package documentation is still a WIP, however the built-in help (``-h``) option for each command provides a summary of the available options.

-Currently the scripts provided by vaspy are:
+Currently the scripts provided by sumo are:

-- ``vaspy-kgen``: For generating VASP KPOINTS files along high-symmetry k-point paths.
+- ``sumo-kgen``: For generating VASP KPOINTS files along high-symmetry k-point paths.
-- ``vaspy-bandplot``: For plotting publication-ready electronic band structure diagrams.
+- ``sumo-bandplot``: For plotting publication-ready electronic band structure diagrams.
-- ``vaspy-dosplot``: For plotting publication-ready electronic density of state diagrams.
+- ``sumo-dosplot``: For plotting publication-ready electronic density of state diagrams.
-- ``vaspy-optplot``: For plotting publication-ready optical absorption plots.
+- ``sumo-optplot``: For plotting publication-ready optical absorption plots.
-- ``vaspy-phonon-bandplot``: For plotting publication-ready phonon band structure diagrams.
+- ``sumo-phonon-bandplot``: For plotting publication-ready phonon band structure diagrams.
-- ``vaspy-bandstats``: For calculating electron and hole effective masses from a band structure.
+- ``sumo-bandstats``: For calculating electron and hole effective masses from a band structure.

 Installation
 ------------